vlvagerviwager/cheap-cheap-chicken/README.md

 # [@CheapCheapChkn](https://twitter.com/CheapCheapChkn)

-Have you ever wanted to be yelled at by a chicken from a kitchen?
+Have you ever wanted to be yelled at by a chicken from the kitchen?

 A Twitter bot that tweets quotes from Cheap Cheap Chicken's rap, from the videogame PaRappa the Rapper.